Asthma: Medical conditions

 A triad of atopic eczema, allergic rhinitis and asthma is called atopy.
 The strongest risk factor for developing asthma is a history of atopic disease; with asthma occurring at a much greater rate in those who have either eczema or hay fever.
-Asthma has been associated with eosinophilic granulomatosis with polyangiitis (formerly known as Churg–Strauss syndrome), an autoimmune disease and vasculitis.
+Asthma has been associated with eosinophilic granulomatosis with polyangiitis (formerly known as Churg–Strauss syndrome), an autoimmune disease, and vasculitis.
 Individuals with certain types of urticaria may also experience symptoms of asthma.

-There is a correlation between obesity and the risk of asthma with both having increased in recent years.
-Several factors may be at play including decreased respiratory function due to a buildup of fat and the fact that adipose tissue leads to a pro-inflammatory state.
+There is a correlation between obesity and the risk of asthma, with both having increased in recent years.
+Several factors may be at play, including decreased respiratory function due to a buildup of fat and the fact that adipose tissue leads to a pro-inflammatory state.

 Beta blocker medications such as propranolol can trigger asthma in those who are susceptible.
 Cardioselective beta-blockers, however, appear safe in those with mild or moderate disease.
 Other medications that can cause problems in asthmatics are angiotensin-converting enzyme inhibitors, aspirin, and NSAIDs.
-Use of acid suppressing medication (proton pump inhibitors and H2 blockers) during pregnancy is associated with an increased risk of asthma in the child.
+Use of acid-suppressing medication (proton pump inhibitors and H2 blockers) during pregnancy is associated with an increased risk of asthma in the child.

 Exacerbation

 Some individuals will have stable asthma for weeks or months and then suddenly develop an episode of acute asthma.
 Different individuals react to various factors in different ways.
 Most individuals can develop severe exacerbation from a number of triggering agents.

 Home factors that can lead to exacerbation of asthma include dust, animal dander (especially cat and dog hair), cockroach allergens and mold.
 Perfumes are a common cause of acute attacks in women and children.
 Both viral and bacterial infections of the upper respiratory tract can worsen the disease.
 Psychological stress may worsen symptoms – it is thought that stress alters the immune system and thus increases the airway inflammatory response to allergens and irritants.

-Asthma exacerbations in school‐aged children peak in autumn, shortly after children return to school.
+Asthma exacerbations in school-aged children peak in autumn for 8 weeks, shortly after children return to school.
 This might reflect a combination of factors, including poor treatment adherence, increased allergen and viral exposure, and altered immune tolerance.
 There is limited evidence to guide possible approaches to reducing autumn exacerbations, but while costly, seasonal omalizumab treatment from four to six weeks before school return may reduce autumn asthma exacerbations.